...because where would you need to pray more than in a voting booth?

 through my vote | through my prayer

-to seek peace for this country,
+to seek peace for this land and country,

 as it is written (Jer.
 29:7):